Use our guide to navigate the boardwalk attractions, area hotels, and restaurants during your Myrtle Beach vacation.

 Dayton House Resort

-At the Camelot by the Sea hotel, you’ll enjoy quick access to the boardwalk which is only a short walk away.
-Guests can take advantage of the complimentary amenities including an outdoor snack bar, indoor lazy river and heated pool, ocean views, and more.
+At the Sheraton Myrtle Beach, you’ll enjoy quick access to the boardwalk, which is only a short walk away.
+Guests can take advantage of the modern amenities, including an indoor heated pool, a state-of-the-art fitness center, ocean views, and more.

-Of course, the entire Myrtle Beach area is filled with fantastic hotels and lodging options.
-Visit Tripster Myrtle Beach to find the perfect hotel for your vacation.
+As great as the attractions and things to do at Myrtle Beach, the area is also filled with fantastic hotels and lodging options.
+Visit Tripster Myrtle Beach to find the perfect hotel for your vacation!

 While visiting Myrtle Beach, be sure to try these popular boardwalk restaurants and eateries:

-From sushi to ice cream, you’ll find something to treat your taste buds to at the Myrtle Beach Boardwalk - I guarantee it.
+From sushi to ice cream, you’ll find something to treat your taste buds to at the Myrtle Beach Boardwalk!

 Know Before You Go